Poor

 inside & no detectable smoke outside = heat w/ minimal

 pollution.
-This is optimum & easy. |
+This is optimum & not difficult with some

 Though some

-unnecessary pollution.
-Smoke can be caused from
+still unnecessary pollution.
+Smoke can

-it was from closing the stoves damper. |
+In this instance, it was from closing the stoves damper.

 normal for smoke to exit your chimney upon